westudio/wordpress-bootstrap/wp-content/plugins/attachments/readme.txt

 == Changelog ==

 Please see [Attachments' changelog on GitHub](https://github.com/jchristopher/attachments/docs/changelog.md)

+= 3.5.5 =
+* Fixed an issue where field values were improperly overwritten when the instance was set to prepend in some cases

+= 3.5.4 =
+* Fixed assumption of field keys (props bukka)
+* Improved documentation (props Lane Goldberg, Roman Kokarev, Ore Landau)
+* Added <code>rewind()</code> method to reset Attachments reference array (props joost de keijzer)
+* TinyMCE fix to support WordPress 3.9+
+* Fixed an issue where nonce was potentially wrongly flagged as sent if an instance was filtered
+* Added <code>post_parent</code> argument support for instances, setting to <code>true</code> will populate the <strong>Uploaded to</strong> column in Media
+* New filter: <code>attachments_default_instance</code> to disable/enable the default instance (default is <code>true</code>, <code>ATTACHMENTS_DEFAULT_INSTANCE</code> constant is deprecated)
+* New filter: <code>attachments_settings_screen</code> to hide/show the settings screen (default is <code>true</code>, <code>ATTACHMENTS_SETTINGS_SCREEN</code> constant is deprecated)
+* Fixed an issue where Attachments meta box(es) would not show up when creating new posts whose <code>post_type</code> had a dash in it
+* Updated Italian translation (props Luca Speranza)

+= 3.5.3 =
+* Cleaned up PHP Warning/Notice (props Mike C.)
+* Fixed a potential fatal error triggered by deleting something from the Media library that was an Attachment
+* Tested with WordPress 3.7

+= 3.5.2 =
+* Fixed an issue where newline characters may not be properly retrieved
+* Fixed an issue with localization not initializing properly
+* Resolved a PHP Strict warning (props @bukka)

+= 3.5.1.1 =
+* Fixed an issue where Featured Images may have become inadvertently disabled, props @deborre

+= 3.5.1 =
+* Fixed an issue where changing an Attachment changed all attachments, props @bartoszwww
+* Fixed an issue where certain Unicode characters weren't decoded properly, props @stuk88

 = 3.5 =
 * Initial implementation of limiting the number of Attachments